antfriend/antfriend.github.io/journals.md

 [Image source](journals/vectors/vectors_21.png)

 ### Text
-(jntui tive hypothetical)
+(intuitive hypothetical)
-E x penien ce
+Conscious Experience
-1S the expNience.
+is the experience
-of throug ie
+of proceeding through
+time from a certain
-perspective in Space,
+perspective in space.
-The AN data of
+The sensory data of
-the environ is
+the environment is
+integrated
-into a disposition, a War
+into a disposition, a way
-of being the
+of being given the
-5 Con text And
-anol
+organism's context and
+history
+and objective
-Be need
+or need
-bein
-doings
+being
+doing

 ---